opencodeiiita/GoGit/CONTRIBUTORS/IITBHU/James Thomas/info.md

 ### Ques-3 Name anyone Git or Github topic on which any issue is not made on this repo.
 (Your answer should be different from others.

 **Ans-3** Working on some issue that uses some concept of detached head if added can be really helpful.

+**Q** Explain the procedure you used to solve this task.
+Also, explain that why this process is the best option to find out that, when and what bug got introduced in your code?

+**A** First used git grep "bug" to find content in which directory/file this is found. <br/>
+Then used git log -S"This is a bug file" && git log --after="2021-10-14" <br/>
+This showed the author, date, time and commit hash.This is useful as it searches the git log according to the date and content of the bug/issue caused.